What Is a Toric IOL?

 Who Needs a Toric IOL?

-- Possess clinically significant corneal astigmatism (> 0.75 D).
+Ideal for patients possessing clinically significant corneal astigmatism (> 0.75 D).

 Are There Alternatives?